Code-Institute-Submissions/shake-n-stir/docs/testing/testing.md

 * I tested the website using [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly) and the website has passed.

-* I tested the website uisng Google Lighthouse on both mobile and desktop.
+* I tested the website using Google Lighthouse on both mobile and desktop.
 The website scored '97' on Desktop and '81' on Mobile.

 ## Testing User Stories